freedomofpress/securedrop-docs/docs/development/qubes_staging.rst

 .. code:: sh

-   qvm-clone sd-staging-base-$SERVER_OS sd-staging-app-base-$SERVER_OS
+   qvm-clone sd-staging-base-focal sd-staging-app-base-focal
-   qvm-clone sd-staging-base-$SERVER_OS sd-staging-mon-base-$SERVER_OS
+   qvm-clone sd-staging-base-focal sd-staging-mon-base-focal
-   qvm-prefs sd-staging-app-base-$SERVER_OS ip 10.137.0.50
-   qvm-prefs sd-staging-mon-base-$SERVER_OS ip 10.137.0.51
-   qvm-tags sd-staging-app-base-$SERVER_OS add created-by-sd-dev qvm-tags sd-staging-mon-base-$SERVER_OS add created-by-sd-dev
+   qvm-prefs sd-staging-app-base-focal ip 10.137.0.50 qvm-prefs sd-staging-mon-base-focal ip 10.137.0.51 qvm-tags sd-staging-app-base-focal add created-by-sd-dev qvm-tags sd-staging-mon-base-focal add created-by-sd-dev

 Now start both new VMs:

 .. code:: sh

-   qvm-start sd-staging-app-base-$SERVER_OS
+   qvm-start sd-staging-app-base-focal
-   qvm-start sd-staging-mon-base-$SERVER_OS
+   qvm-start sd-staging-mon-base-focal

 On the consoles which eventually appear, you should be able to log in with ``sdadmin/securedrop``.